Ethical AI in Digital Transformation strategies

 Privacy and data security

-Algorithm-centric business approaches potentially exacerbate economic inequality due to a ‘code ceiling’ that prevents upward mobility and career advancement.
-When daily tasks are managed by an algorithmic feedback loop, it creates systemic inequality due to the hierarchy of information flow.
+Algorithm-centric business approaches potentially exacerbate economic inequality through systemic barriers that limit career advancement.
+When daily tasks become managed by algorithmic feedback loops, information hierarchy can create inequality by restricting workers’ access to comprehensive organisational knowledge.

 Identifying the key areas of ethical concerns regarding AI implementation is the first step.
 The second is to take appropriate action to address them.